Home > Legal

 By completing and submitting your application for membership via our website, you agree to be bound by these terms and conditions.
 Details of the various membership categories are available here.

 The Membership Committee meets quarterly and admits new members when space is available.
 The Membership Committee shall have sole discretion as to who shall become a member of 180.
+Certain membership types don't require the approval of our Membership Committee.

 If your membership application is accepted, we will confirm this by sending you a 'Welcome to 180' email.
 Your annual membership will commence on the date your 'Welcome to 180' email is sent.